-2023 2022
+2024 2023

 \$'000 \$'000

 Authorised

 Unlimited number of ordinary shares of no par value

-logued and fully paid

-Issued and fully paid 00.020 00.020
+Issued and fully paid

 60,300,393 ordinary shares of no par value 90,039 90,039

 266,000 non-redeemable, non-cumulative,

-non-voting preference shares 26,600 26,600
+non-voting preference shares (i) 26,600 26,600

-200,000 non-cumulative, non-voting, · -
+200,000 non-cumulative, non-voting,

-Non-redeemable convertible preference shares 20,000 20,000
+Redeemable convertible preference shares(ii) 20,000 20,000

 136,639 136,639

-Schedule Item (5d) of the Company's Articles of Incorporation states that the 266,000 noncumulative, non-voting preference shares will not, on a winding up of or other repayment of capital, entitle the holders to have the assets of the Company available for distribution among the preference shareholders.
+- (i) Schedule Item (5d) of the Company's Articles of Incorporation states that the 266,000 non-cumulative, non-voting preference shares will not, on a winding up of or other repayment of capital, entitle the holders to have the assets of the Company available for distribution among the preference shareholders. - (ii) The 200,000 non-cumulative, non-voting, redeemable, convertible preference shares carry a fixed non-cumulative preferential dividend.
+This payment ranks after the non-redeemable preference shares but in priority to the Company's ordinary shares in the declaration of dividends.
+These preference shares are at the original subscription price of \$20 million.
+The option to redeem or convert can be exercised at any time at the sole discretion of the holders at a price of \$1.00 per ordinary share.
 On a winding up, the holders of these preference shares are entitled to receive their share of the assets of the Company available for distribution among shareholders in preference to ordinary shareholders and will be entitled to the repayment of their capital payment in priority to ordinary shareholders.